 For North Dakota Administrators

-The 2013 Legislature’s HB 1013 included funding to expand the Gearing Up for Kindergarten program in North Dakota.
+The 2015 Legislature's funding included the Gearing Up for Kindergarten program in North Dakota.
 The Gearing Up for Kindergarten program was developed by NDSU Extension Service specialists and Parent Resource Center coordinators to assist parents and their children in preparing for the transition to kindergarten.

 - Parents and their child attend the year prior to entering kindergarten.